intelie/challenge-remote-access/README.md

 Note:
 > There is a service running on port 8000 of Server A.

-Both client and servers run CentOS 7.
+Both client and servers run CentOS 7 without X.

 We expect you to:
 * Provide the set of commands that allow the service to be accessed